Clamepending/ZirconTutorial/content/posts/Robotics.md

 ```
 function we call in void setup(void)

-Below is the explanation for the inner workings of the function.
+Below is the explanation for the inner workings of initializePins();

-FEEL FREE TO SKIP THIS PART if you like.

 This is the definition of the initializePins() function you pasted towards the top of your program.
 ```C++